eagle840/katacoda-labs/recon-ng/step2.md

  Presently we are in the default workspace.
 Lets create a workspace for IBM and do some basic recon.
  WIP find a smaller company (results are too big) `workspaces create IBM`{{execute}}
- ?? is this actually a SQL db ??
- ? has tables - shown in the resources folder ?

  #### Get seed/data